 Note: system administrators should edit fields before merging, as merged fields are un-editable.

-System administrators can add a warning to a screen that either displays under all conditions or only displays under certain circumstances.
+System administrators can add a warning to a screen that displays under all conditions or only displays under certain circumstances.

 To add a warning to a screen, click Add Warning.

 Add the desired text for the warning and click Save.